 Upswing Health wanted to help injured athletes identify their symptoms and find effective treatments—without having to visit a doctor.
 However, they didn't know which tools would work best for their users.
+Their goal was to attract patients and connect them with physicians, thereby getting revenue from referrals.

 Our client needed a responsive website with these potential features: a step-by-step symptom checker, discussion forums where users could share information about treatments, a search function, and the ability to email a medical professional.

 As ATTCK's UX researcher/designer on this project, I created a survey to find out what problems people have when looking for information about injuries.
 What do users expect to get from a service like this?
-I needed to identify their goals and concerns so that we could build only the most helpful features.
+I needed to clarify their goals and concerns so that we could build only the most helpful features.
 Then I would deliver journey maps, user flows, a sitemap, wireframes, and a prototype.

 Upswing's target audience consisted of "weekend enthusiasts" mostly over the age of 30.
 We distributed a survey of ten questions to Upswing's network, to patients and staff at a physiotherapy practice, and to members of a gym.
 We received 86 responses.